 Today is a great day to wish a Happy Birthday to Tony Henderson.
 Tony Henderson was born on this day in Indianapolis, Indiana.
 He grew up to be an outstanding high school football player at North Central High School in Indianapolis.
 He was heavily recruited by many top schools, but he decided to be a “Michigan Man.”
 After reading Bruce Madej’s article, it sounds like Tony never regretted his decision to become a Wolverine.

 Technically, Tony Henderson was recruited by Bo Schembechler’s staff.
-However, when Tony arrived in Ann Arbor he was going to play for Coach Gary Moeller.
+However, by the time Tony arrived in Ann Arbor he was playing for Coach Gary Moeller.
 It didn’t matter to Henderson, he probably would have loved to play for Bo, but Mo was okay too!
 Tony Henderson burned his red-shirt in 1990 so he could get established at Michigan and learn the Moeller version of Wolverine Football.

 Tony Henderson must have been a fast learner because he started two games at middle guard as a red-shirt Freshman in 1991.
 He logged enough playing-time to earn his first varsity letter on a team that finished with an overall record of 10 wins and 2 losses.
 More importantly, Michigan won their fourth consecutive Big Ten title in 1991 with a record of 8-0-0.